marbl/MetagenomeScope/FEATURES_TODO.md

 * Show multiple assembly files for the same data at once?
     * See [this Cytoscape.js demo](http://js.cytoscape.org/demos/310dca83ba6970812dd0/) for an example.

-* Write parsers for the other 2 types of assembly files Todd wanted me to support (GFA and FASTG), and also maybe for the Trinity FASTA file (but honestly I have no idea how to read those).
+* Write parser for the FASTG file format, and also maybe for the Trinity FASTA file format (but honestly I have no idea how to read the latter).

 * Look into "efficient bubble detection" (Fasulo et al. 2002).
 To be fair, this might be for assemblers -- I'd guess that for assembly graphs already